jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 ## Overview

 This Azure Security and Compliance Blueprint provides guidance for the deployment of a Payment Card Industry Data Security Standards (PCI DSS 3.2) compliant platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of cardholder data.
 It showcases a common reference architecture and demonstrates the proper handling of credit card data (including card number, expiration, and verification data) in a secure, compliant, multi-tier environment.
 This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.
-For more information about PCI DSS 3.2 requirements and this solution, see [PCI DSS Requirements - High-Level Overview](https://docs.microsoft.com/en-us/azure/security/blueprints/pci-dss-requirements-overview).

 This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to PCI DSS 3.2 specific requirements and should not be used as-is in a production environment.
 Please note the following: